Photo credit, Ciaran Bagnall

 All-in-all, a spectacular breakthrough production that showcased the best of Belfast professional theatre talent.The Rhythm of Two Hearts

-Devised and performed by The Unusual Suspects
+Devised and Performed by The Unusual Suspects Ensemble

 Annual Lyric Showcase